 What to Consider when Changing Medical Aid Schemes

-One is able to switch medical schemes throughout the year.
+Changing medical aid schemes is possible at any time of year.
 Medical schemes review their benefits annually.
-Their members are encouraged to re-evaluate their medical cover and decide to either up- or down-grade to a different option or to actually change schemes altogether.
+They encourage their membersto re-evaluate their medical cover.
+And then they must decide to either up- or down-grade to a different option or to actually change schemes altogether.

-Reasons for changing a medical aid are mostly related to cost, with people looking for a more affordable option.
-They want to know what they are paying for and they want to be sure they aren’t paying for benefits that they don’t need.
+Reasons for changing a medical aid are mostly because of cost, with people looking for a more affordable option.
+They want to know what they are paying for.
+And they want to be sure they aren’t paying for benefits that they don’t need.

-They know the wisdom in down-scaling to a cheaper medical aid option as apposed to not having any kind of medical insurance at all.
+They know the wisdom in down-scaling to a cheaper medical aid option.
+That is, rather than not having any kind of medical insurance at all.
 A lower cost option will at least provide some form of cover in an emergency.

 Changing Medical Aid Schemes – Assess Your Health